 It wasn’t always easy to buy single songs from a new music album.
 If the song you wanted wasn’t released as a single, you would have to buy the whole album.
 Thanks to sites like iTunes and Amazon MP3, people can now buy any single song from a record.
 Musicians also allow people to purchase their songs on their websites and many choose to give their songs away.
 Many independent and chain music stores have been forced to close due to these new options for purchasing music.
 The industry as a whole has changed as well and record labels have had to raise concert ticket and merchandise prices in order to turn a profit.

-Another way that people are accessing music more easily is from streaming radio sites like Pandora and Grooveshark.
+Another way that people are accessing music more easily is from streaming radio sites like Pandora.
 These sites allow for free customizable radio with limited commercials.
 Many people use this type of service as their main household music source in place of buying music from a brick and mortar shop or even from an online source.